Data Templates For Salesforce Classic

-In this tab, you will see a list of the parent objects based on the lookup fields from the main object so that you can select the related records you want to include in the data query:
+In this tab, you can see a list of the parent objects based on the lookup fields from the main object so that you can select the related records you want to include in the data query:

 When selecting a row, the Template picklist appears in the Deployment Template column.

 The template picklist lists active template records where the main object is the same as the row object.
-If there are none, a link to create new data template will be displayed:
+If there are none, a link to create a new data template will be displayed:

 When you click on Create new Data Template, Copado executes the following actions:

-- Create the record behind the scenes:
+- Copado creates the record behind the scenes:

-- Autoselect all the fields.
+- It autoselects all the fields.

-In this tab, you can see a list of the child objects that you can select to include them in your data query.
+In this tab, you can see a list of the child objects you can select to include them in your data query.
 Like in the Parent Objects tab, when you select a row, the Template picklist appears.
 Available active template records will be displayed and, if there are none, you can click on Create new Data Template to create a new one.
 A template will be created behind the scenes and autoselected in the drop-down menu: